Fort Lee, New Jersey

 Fort Lee is a borough at the eastern border of Bergen County, in the U.S. state of New Jersey, situated along the Hudson River atop The Palisades.

 As of the 2020 United States census, the borough's population was 40,191, an increase of 4,846 (+13.7%) from the 2010 census count of 35,345, which in turn reflected a decline of 116 (−0.3%) from the 35,461 counted in the 2000 census.
 Along with other communities in Bergen County, it is one of the largest and fastest-growing ethnic Korean enclaves outside of Korea.

-Fort Lee is named for the site of an American Revolutionary War military encampment.
+Fort Lee is named for the site of an American Revolutionary War military encampment, named after controversial Continental Army general Charles Lee.
 At the turn of the 20th century, it became the birthplace of the American film industry.
 In 1931, the borough became the western terminus of the George Washington Bridge, which crosses the Hudson River and connects to the borough of Manhattan in New York City.
 Fort Lee's population and housing density has increased considerably since the 1960s and 1970s with the construction of highrise apartment buildings.